Luis Miguel: 1997–1999: Romances and Amarte Es un Placer

 In 1997, Luis Miguel released his third album of the bolero series Romances, which sold over 5 million copies.
 "Por Debajo de la Mesa" was released as the lead single from the album.
 The single quickly reached number one on the Billboard Hot Latin Songs chart, two months later; it would spend twenty-six weeks on the chart.
 At the 40th Annual Grammy Awards in 1998, Luis Miguel won the award for Best Latin Pop Performance.
 He also received the Billboard Latin Music Award for "Male Pop Album of the Year" and the World Music Award for "Best Selling Latin Artist" in the same year.

-In 1999, Luis Miguel released his ninth studio album Amarte Es un Placer which, in 2000, earned him two Latin Grammys for being Best Album of the Year and Best Pop Album of the Year.
+In 1999, Luis Miguel released his thirteenth studio album Amarte Es un Placer which, in 2000, earned him two Latin Grammys for being Best Album of the Year and Best Pop Album of the Year.
 The single "O Tú, O Ninguna" of Amarte Es Un Placer became number 1 on the Billboard Hot Latin Tracks and perched at the top position for eight consecutive weeks.
 Following the success of Amarte Es Un Placer, Luis Miguel released Mis Romances in 2001, his fourth album in the bolero series.
 The album, which sold over two million copies worldwide was followed by the launch of Mis Romances Tour which took place throughout the U.S., Europe, and Latin America.